danieledapo/danieledapo.github.io/content/post/ascii-diagrams.md

 As of now, graphviz has no such backend.

 Now, a sane person might have looked into how to write such backend, but instead I tried to create an ASCII diagram renderer from scratch.
-I started then [ascii-diagrams](github.com/d-dorazio/ascii-diagrams).
+I created then [ascii-diagrams](github.com/d-dorazio/ascii-diagrams).

-This is an example of a diagram rendered using `ascii-diagrams`.

-TODO: image

 ## Problem

 I decided to start very small so I decided to render blocks only at fixed positions while trying to find the best edge arrangement to connect such blocks automatically.

 Given that positions are already known, rendering blocks was not particularly hard.
 I had to pay a bit of attention to handle padding and margins properly,